 This afternoon Fort Smith native Gus Malzahn’s Auburn Tigers will play the Missouri Tigers in the SEC Championship Game.
-If Malzahn pulls out a win that looks much less improbable than the one seared across the nation’s memory last Saturday, he will become the fifth Arkansas to have an SEC title and at least the ninth to have won a major conference title as head coach.
+If Malzahn pulls out a win that looks much less improbable than the one seared across the nation’s memory last Saturday, he will become the fifth Arkansan to have won an SEC title and at least the ninth to have won a major conference title as head coach.
 [UPDATE: Auburn won 59-42] Below is a list of native Arkansans (i.e. spent a majority of childhood in the state) who have already pulled this off.
-Not surprisingly, some of them are part of college football’s pantheon of coaches:
+Not surprisingly, some are part of college football’s pantheon of coaches:

 1. Bear Bryant